Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Import project to Tizen-Core format

-The projects created in Tizen-Studio, Visual Studio, and other IDEs need to be converted to Tizen-Core format, before building and running the projects in Tizen-Core.
-Init command in Tizen-Core is used to convert and create the required files to build the project in Tizen-Core as Import functionality is accomplished internally through the
+The projects created in Tizen Studio, Visual Studio, and other IDEs need to be converted to Tizen-Core format, before building and running the projects in Tizen-Core. init command in Tizen-Core is used to convert and create the required files to build the project in Tizen-Core as import functionality is accomplished internally through the init command.
-Init command.

 **Syntax:**